Rebuilding Australia's lost shellfish reefs

 We've demonstrated that shellfish reefs can be restored at scale and their benefits returned.
 Our bold initiative will rapidly expand the restoration and protection of valuable shellfish reef ecosystems.
 It will allow communities across Australia to join us in practical conservation efforts where real, local results can be seen.

-Over the next six years, together with governments, businesses and the community we aim to protect and restore 60 shellfish reefs across Australia, making Australia the first nation in the world to recover a critically endangered marine ecosystem.
+By 2025, together with governments, businesses and the community we aim to protect and restore 60 shellfish reefs across Australia, making Australia the first nation in the world to recover a critically endangered marine ecosystem.

 Reefs all over the word are in rapid decline.
 They’re threatened by global forces such as climate change and local influences like pollution.
 Our ocean is rapidly changing and it’s hard to not feel in despair about the loss of fish and marine life along our coastlines.